Healthcare / Mobile App

 Phase 03

-Native payment methods & service visibility
+Improving payment and service visibility

 Problem